Yczar/wtf-dart/README.md

   - [Recursive function with no base case](#reecursive-function-with-no-base-case)
   - [Recursive function with no base case](#reecursive-function-with-no-base-case)
   - [Recursive function with no base case](#reecursive-function-with-no-base-case)

+# 💪🏻 Motivation

+> "Programming is not about what you know, it's about what you can figure out."
+>
+> &mdash; _Chris Pine_

+WTF-Dart is a repository created with the goal of showcasing surprising or unconventional behavior in Dart programming language.
+The repository contains a collection of Dart code snippets that demonstrate unexpected results or non-intuitive behavior in the language, which can be useful for developers who are learning Dart or working with it on a regular basis.

+By exploring these code snippets and learning about the quirks and surprises of the Dart language, developers can gain a deeper understanding of how the language works and how to avoid potential pitfalls.
+This repository is also a valuable resource for educators who teach Dart programming, as it provides real-world examples of how the language can behave in unexpected ways.

+Ultimately, WTF-Dart aims to help developers write more reliable and efficient code in Dart by providing them with a deeper understanding of the language's behavior.
+Whether you're a beginner or an experienced developer, this repository is a great resource for learning about the nuances of the Dart language and improving your coding skills.

 ## Null is not null
 ```dart